Take a walk round

 to Banbury and Northampton markets.
 Its old station on the

-right is a Coach Depot,
+right is still a Coach Depot,

 and just ahead is a small road bridge over the abandoned line.